 Chief Distiller Christopher Briar Williams conceives and develops Coppersea’s spirit expressions, manages general distillery operations and represents the brand in the market.
 He initiated Coppersea’s floor malting, mashing and distilling techniques and is responsible for barrel management, blending and overall quality.
-As farm manager, he also develops Coppersea’s evolving agricultural enterprises.
+He also oversees Coppersea’s pear orchard.

 Patrick joined Coppersea in October 2014.
 He has a broad range of experience in sustainable agriculture with several seasons each at both Stone Barns Center for Food & Agriculture, where he trained extensively on heavy machinery and compost production, and at the Farm at Locusts-on-Hudson, where he co-managed the vegetable and livestock operation that serves restaurants both in NYC and in the Hudson Valley.
 In the distillery, Patrick is responsible for the production of our floor-malted grains, grinding and mashing.
-On the farm, he can often be found operating the tractor or combine.
+On the farm, he can be found leading our heritage-breed pig raising efforts.
 He holds a BA in English from the City College of New York.

 Michael Kinstlick, CEO,